BioTheWolff/SSO-auth-server/README.md

 # SSO-auth-server
-A PHP-based SSO auth server
+A PHP-based SSO auth server built using Route from ThePHPLeague (league/route in composer)